-In today’s fast paced world digital transformation is paramount and has driven an increased demand for every business to develop innovative and engaging digital experiences for their customers and employees.
-RPA is already a key catalyst helping companies adopt digital strategies faster and changing the way employees work through the power of automation.
-Today at our DevCon event we are excited to announce UiPath Apps, a low code app builder for delivering engaging experiences powered by automation.
+In today’s fast paced world, digital transformation is paramount and has driven an increased demand for every business to develop innovative and engaging digital experiences for their customers and employees.
+Robotic process automation (RPA) is already a key catalyst helping companies adopt digital strategies faster and changing the way employees work through the power of automation.
+Today, at our DevCon event, we are excited to announce UiPath Apps.
+UiPath Apps is a low-code app builder for delivering engaging experiences powered by automation.

 Let’s explore a couple of key concepts to show you how UiPath Apps marries low code and the power of automation to make you more productive.

-In addition to UiPath Apps we also recently announced and released the UiPath Data Service, in public preview.
-It allows you to model and store business data directly in the hyperautomation platform for easy access from the UiPath suite of products for example UiPath Studio and UiPath Apps.
+In addition to UiPath Apps, we also recently announced and released the UiPath Data Service in public preview.
+Data Service allows you to model and store business data directly in the UiPath Platform for easy access from the UiPath suite of products (for example, UiPath Studio and UiPath Apps).

 This allows you to build powerful automations that can leverage capabilities like rich relational data types, with an integrated security model, and instantaneous provisioning and deployments via Automation Cloud™.
 Data Service reduces the need to access external databases or system of records to store the results of automations.
 The results are simplified development and easier sharing of data across automations and applications.
 Try UiPath Data Service from your Automation Cloud™ account.